 · Warm clothes, cool clothes, extra clothes for Friday

-· Sleeping pad (campers will be sleeping on the ground under the big open tent in the woods)
+· Sleeping pad (campers will be sleeping on the ground under the big tent in the woods)

-· NO tents are allowed
+· No tents are allowed

 · Cell phones are allowed but to be brought at your own risk for emergency use only and will be kept in the camper's backpack and only be allowed to be taken out with permission from the counselors.
 We recommend you program all your emergency contact numbers into the phone including non-parent ones.
-You will be given the counselor's phone numbers and can text or call them if needed.

 The Bolton Conservation Trust and Tom Denney Nature Camp take no responsibility for anything brought to the camp.

 Food to be provided by the camp: afternoon snack (e.g. chips, crackers), dinner (e.g. burgers & dogs), breakfast (e.g. bagels) and morning snack (e.g. chips, crackers).
 Campers will be notified of the menu ahead of time to check with their parents regarding food allergies or taste preferences.
 Campers may bring their own non-cooking food.

 Parents may pick-up their campers who are not spending the night at 3:00pm and bring them back for camp at 9:00am the next morning.

 Parents will not be allowed to stay overnight with their child.

 Eco Adventures pick-up on Friday will be at NOON down at the camp.
 (Trust us, your child will be tired and ready to go home then).